HPSU Feasibility Study Grant

 You are eligible to apply if you are a High Potential Start-Up, this is defined as a company which is:

 - Based on an innovative technology or service offering;

-- Likely to achieve significant growth in three to four years (sales of €1m per annum and employment of 10 or more);
+- Likely to achieve significant growth in 3 years (sales of €1m per annum and employment of 10 or more);

 - Led by an experienced team, with a mixture of technical and commercial competencies.

-If you are interested in having an initial discussion, without commitment and with absolute confidentiality, and you believe your business idea meets Enterprise Ireland criteria, please go to our Start a Business Section to learn more about what we look for in a proposition and the contact details for the Start-up Team in your region.
+If you are interested in having an initial discussion, without commitment and with absolute confidentiality, and you believe your business idea meets Enterprise Ireland criteria, please contact the Start-up Team at HPSUenquiries@enterprise-ireland.com

 What is the maximum HPSU feasibility grant and what costs are eligible?